chenxingqiang/secret-learn/doc/model_persistence.rst

        * No forward compatibility guarantees
        * Requires the same environment as the training environment

-After training a jax-sklearn model, it is desirable to have a way to persist the model for future use without having to retrain.
-Based on your use-case, there are a few different ways to persist a jax-sklearn model, and here we help you decide which one suits you best.
+After training a secret-learn model, it is desirable to have a way to persist the model for future use without having to retrain.
+Based on your use-case, there are a few different ways to persist a secret-learn model, and here we help you decide which one suits you best.
 In order to make a decision, you need to answer the following questions: